juristr/juristr.github.com/_posts/2014-08-15-node-grunt-yeoman-bower.md

 tells npm it can upgrade to any version smaller than the next major release: `<2.0.0`.
 This is the new default behavior when you install node packages (before it was `~`).
 NPM defines it as `1.3.5 := >=1.3.5-0 <2.0.0-0`.
 - `latest` or `*`:
 tells npm to always update to the latest version (not recommended).

+**Not sure you understood semantic versioning??** NPMJS has created a nice page with a visual illustration of the included versions for any semver string: [http://semver.npmjs.com/](http://semver.npmjs.com/)

 ## Bower